wisdom-okwen/sss-portal/docs/getting_started.md

 2. Reload the VS Code Window to ensure plugins are properly loaded:
    1. `Ctrl+Shift+P` to open the Command Palette
    2. Type "Reload Window" and select the action "Developer: Reload Window"
-   3. It's unclear why this step is necessary, but it seems to fix issues with plugins initializing on first build of a DevContainer.
 3. Create database and reset demo data:
    1. `python3 -m backend.script.create_database`
    2. `python3 -m backend.script.reset_demo`
 4. Start dev server processes using the `honcho` process manager
    1. `honcho start`
       1. Wait until you see "frontend.1 | Compiled successfully" emitted from the Angular dev server.
-   2. Open `localhost:1560` in a browser and you should see the XL site running locally in development.
+   2. Open `localhost:1600` in a browser and you should see the XL site running locally in development.
-   3. Try authorizing as Rhonda Root by visiting <http://localhost:1560/auth/as/rhonda/999999999> your browser.
    4. To stop the development servers, press `Ctrl+C` in the terminal running `honcho` and close VSCode.

 ## Development Data